benjie/.dev/rfcs/ImplicitInheritance.md

 - Favor no change: ✅

-  The proposed changes are very minimal and do not require any new keywords or changes in parsing.
+  The proposed changes are very minimal and do not require​ any new keywords or changes in parsing.

   > **Editor's rebuttal**
   >